-In general, research suggests that essential oils offer therapeutic potential in pain relief.
+In general, research has suggested that essential oils have therapeutic potential for pain management.

-Studies specifically on essential oils for fibromyalgia, other rheumatic conditions, and pain management are limited.
-However, the following essential oils may help with symptoms of fibromyalgia:
+However, the following essential oils may help with some of the symptoms of fibromyalgia.

-This essential oil is extracted from red chilies.
-It contains capsaicin, the active ingredient in chili peppers, which is well-documented as a pain reliever.
+This essential oil derives from red chilies.
+It contains capsaicin, the active ingredient in chili peppers.
+Capsaicin is well documented as a pain reliever.

-Research from 2015 suggests that inhaling cedarwood essential oil alleviates post-surgery pain in mice by influencing the way the body experiences pain.
+Research from 2015 suggests that inhaling cedarwood essential oil relieves postsurgical pain in mice by influencing the way their bodies experience pain.

 Ginger and orange

-Recent research found that an aromatherapy massage using lavender oil effectively reduced pain in people with osteoarthritis of the knee.
+Recent research found that an aromatherapy massage using lavender oil was effective in reducing pain related to osteoarthritis of the knee.

-Pain levels were reduced immediately after the treatment, and remained lowered at 1 week post-treatment.
-However, the pain relief did not last long-term.
+However, the pain relief was not long term.
 At the 4 week follow-up, the pain had returned.

 How to use them

-Essential oils can be used in the following ways:
+People can use essential oils in the following ways:

-- Topically.
-Do not apply undiluted essential oils directly to the skin.
-Essential oils must be mixed with a carrier oil.
-Mix a few drops of an essential oil with 1 ounce of carrier oil (such as coconut oil, sweet almond oil, or olive oil) before applying to the skin.
-It can also be used as a massage oil.
-Mixed oils can also be added into bathwater.
+Mix a few drops of an essential oil with 1 ounce of a carrier oil — such as coconut oil, sweet almond oil, or olive oil — before applying to the skin.

-- Inhaled.
-The oils can be inhaled directly, or placed in an essential oil diffuser or burner.
+People may inhale the oils directly or place them in an essential oil diffuser or burner.

-To ease fibromyalgia and other pain conditions, it is best to use essential oils on a regular basis.
-Some of the above studies suggest that the beneficial effects of the oils do not endure beyond a few days, so regular application may help to keep the pain at bay.
+To ease fibromyalgia and other pain conditions, it is best to use essential oils regularly.
+Some studies have suggested that the beneficial effects of the oils do not last more than a few days, so regular use may help keep the pain at bay for longer.

 Risks and considerations

-Although essential oils are considered a natural remedy, they carry some risks.
-It is important for people to keep the following in mind:
+Although essential oils are a natural remedy, they do carry some risks.
+People should keep the following in mind when using them:

-- Essential oils should not be ingested.
-Although some people may recommend taking essential oils by mouth, these products are highly concentrated.
-They can have serious side effects if taken incorrectly in this manner.
+- People should not ingest essential oils.
+Although some recommend taking essential oils by mouth, these products are highly concentrated.
+They can have serious side effects if a person takes them in this manner.

-- It is possible to be allergic to essential oils.
-People should test their chosen essential oil by mixing it in a carrier oil and putting a small amount, about the size of a dime, on their forearm.
+- Some people are allergic to essential oils.
+People should test their chosen essential oil by mixing it in a carrier oil and putting a small amount on their forearm.
 If there is no reaction, it should be safe to use.
-Test each new essential oil in the same manner.
+It is best to test each new essential oil in the same way.

-- Look out for unwanted side effects.
-While these oils have been shown in studies to have beneficial effects, they may have negative effects too.
-If any undesirable side effects are experienced, people should stop using them and consult a doctor.
-Risk varies depending on age, health status, and medications.
+- Check for unwanted side effects.
+Although these oils may have beneficial effects, they may also have negative effects.
+If a person experiences any undesirable side effects, they should stop using the oil and consult a doctor.
+Risk varies depending on a person's age, health status, and any medications they take.

-- Check for drug interactions.
+- Check for potential drug interactions.
 Essential oils can interact with common prescription drugs.
-Those on medication should consult a doctor before using essential oils, especially if intending to use them on the skin.
+People taking medication should consult a doctor before using essential oils, especially if they intend to use them on the skin.

 - Always use a carrier oil.
-Undiluted oils can cause skin irritation, blisters, or rash.
-Some oils can also increase sensitivity to light, especially citrus oils.
+Undiluted oils can cause skin irritation, blistering, or rashes.
+Some oils, especially citrus oils, can also increase a person's sensitivity to light.
 People should dilute essential oils with a carrier oil such as almond oil, coconut oil, or jojoba oil.

 - Choose a reputable brand.
-There is considerable variation between essential oils in terms of potency and quality.
+The quality of essential oils varies greatly between brands in terms of potency and quality.
 Be sure to source high quality oils.

 Other natural and lifestyle remedies

-There are several other natural treatments for fibromyalgia that vary in effectiveness from person to person.
+There are several other natural treatments for fibromyalgia.
+Some of these may vary in effectiveness from person to person.
 A combination of treatments tends to work best.
 An individual may have to try several treatments before finding an option that works for them.

 Some natural remedies and lifestyle changes include:

-- Massage.
-According to the National Fibromyalgia and Chronic Pain Association, regular massage therapy can improve chronic pain and fibromyalgia symptoms.
-Massage with the essential oils listed above may be particularly beneficial.
+According to the National Fibromyalgia Association, regular massage therapy can improve chronic pain and fibromyalgia symptoms.
+Massage with the above essential oils may provide extra benefits for some people.

-- Stress management.
-Managing fibromyalgia means reducing both physical and emotional symptoms of stress.
-Several techniques can help with this, including meditation, progressive muscle relaxation, and breathing exercises.
+Part of managing fibromyalgia involves reducing the physical and emotional symptoms of stress.
+Several techniques can support stress relief, including meditation, progressive muscle relaxation, and breathing exercises.

-- Cognitive behavior therapy (CBT).
-Working with a therapist who practices CBT can help people to develop new coping strategies.
-It can help people to change thoughts, behaviors, and emotions to better manage pain and other symptoms.
+Working with a therapist who practices cognitive behavior therapy (CBT) can help people with fibromyalgia develop new coping strategies.
+It can help them adjust their thoughts, behaviors, and emotions to better manage their pain and other symptoms.

-A review of research found that 12 weeks of CBT led to a slight reduction in pain, negative mood, and disability in people of all ages with fibromyalgia.
-These changes were still experienced 6 months after treatment ended.
+A 2013 review of research found that 12 weeks of CBT led to a slight reduction in pain, negative mood, and disability in people of all ages with fibromyalgia.

 When to see a doctor

-People should see a doctor if any of the symptoms of fibromyalgia persist, or if symptoms get worse.
+People should seek consultation with a doctor if any of the symptoms of fibromyalgia persist, or if they get worse.